 The Accenture article also points to the consumers’ need to manage cashflows more tightly during these uncertain financial times and thus having a desire to control their finances.
 The ’08 recession combined with the simultaneous adoption of the smartphone had already given consumers the technology necessary to control their finances.
 Once again, the pandemic is simply speeding up this adoption.
 Banks and merchants will need to deliver the customized experience consumers have come to expect online.

 This delivery of technology and innovation is at odds with another Accenture impact: that payments firms will shift short term priorities from investing in innovation to cost reduction.
 On this point, we can’t state strongly enough that banks must continue to innovate, or their own recovery will be in jeopardy.
 There are solutions that meet the needs of both innovation and lower total cost of ownership.
-Our REN Foundation is purpose-built and future-proofed, offering advantages for our clients such
+Our REN Foundation is purpose-built and future-proofed, offering advantages for our clients such as:

 - Lower Total Cost of Ownership.
 Ease maintenance concerns and pursue new opportunities with microservices architecture.